 Many patients with a pterygium have no symptoms, but some develop significant irritation as well as redness.
 In some cases, the pterygium can distort the front of the eye or even grow into the visual axis causing a decrease in vision.

-Exposure to UV radiation is a major cause of pterygia and other eye problems, so we recommend that everyone wear UV coated sunglasses and a hat anytime you they are are outdoors.
+Exposure to UV radiation is a major cause of pterygia and other eye problems, so we recommend that everyone wear UV coated sunglasses and a hat anytime you are outdoors.

 There are several methods for removing pterygia.
 Most are approximately 15 minutes in length and use minimal anesthesia.
 Our surgeons perform various techniques for pterygium surgery and will discuss that with you during your consultation.
 Contact us today to schedule your appointment.